-Up to four external cause-of-injury codes (E codes) are retained in separate data elements (ECODE1-ECODE4).
-The first listed E code (ECODE1) is not necessarily the underlying or principal cause of the injury.
+Prior to October 1, 2015, up to four ICD-9-CM external cause-of-injury codes are retained in separate data elements (ECODE1-ECODE4).
+The first listed code is not necessarily the underlying or principal cause of the injury.
+Starting on October 1, 2015, up to four ICD-10-CM external cause-of-morbidity codes are retained in separate data elements (I10_ECAUSE1-ECAUSE4).

-The collection and reporting of E codes vary greatly across States.
-Some States have laws or mandates for the collection of E codes; others do not.
-In addition, some States do not require hospitals to report E codes in the range E870-E879 ("misadventures to patients during surgical and medical care") which means that these occurrences will be underreported.
+The collection and reporting of external cause codes vary greatly across States.
+Some States have laws or mandates for the collection of external cause codes; others do not.
+In addition, some States do not require hospitals to report external cause codes for misadventures to patients during surgical and medical care; therefore, these occurrences will be underreported.

-The NEDS contains fields for up to 30 diagnoses starting in data year 2014 (15 diagnoses prior to 2014) and four E codes per ED record, although the number of code fields populated varies by State due to reporting differences.
+The NEDS contains fields for up to 30 diagnoses starting in data year 2014 (15 diagnoses prior to 2014) and four external cause codes per ED record, although the number of code fields populated varies by State due to reporting differences.
 Some States provide more than the maximum code fields retained on the NEDS.
 To reduce the file size of the NEDS, the number of codes retained was limited.
 Less than one percent of all ED records report more fields than the maximum allowed on the NEDS.